Roman question: Plans to leave Rome

-Another instance and rumours of others occurred after the Capture of Rome and the suspension of the First Vatican Council.
+New rumours of the pope's departure arose after the Capture of Rome and the suspension of the First Vatican Council.
 These were confided by Otto von Bismarck to Julius Hermann Moritz Busch:

-One of the pope's confidants, Don Bosco, a popular priest-educator well-known for his genuine prophecies, sent Pius IX a note scripted in a prophetic vein: "Let the sentry, the Angel of Israel, stand firm at his post, to guard the fortress of God and the Ark of the Covenant!”
-Pius IX agreed and remained at his post as a self-imposed prisoner at the Vatican; so did his successors, till the signing of the Lateran Treaty occasioned the recognition of papal liberties.
+One of the pope's confidants, Don Bosco, a popular priest-educator well known for his prophecies, sent Pius IX a note scripted in a prophetic vein: "Let the sentry, the Angel of Israel, stand firm at his post, to guard the fortress of God and the Ark of the Covenant!”
+Pius IX agreed and remained at his post as a self-imposed prisoner at the Vatican; so did his successors, until the signing of the Lateran Treaty occasioned the recognition of papal liberties.

 Lateran Treaty

 The Lateran Treaty resolved the Roman question in 1929; the Holy See acknowledged Italian sovereignty over the former Papal States and Italy recognized papal sovereignty over Vatican City.
 The Holy See limited its request for indemnity for the loss of the Papal States and of ecclesiastical property confiscated by the Italian State to much less than would have been due to it under the Law of Guarantees.